Think about how you present yourself on the daily—the clothes you don, the way you communicate with others, the delivery of your actions.

 What is branding?

-There are many elements used in building a brand, such as a distinctive logo, website, customer service, and your company’s values and goals.
-They all come together to create a unique professional profile.
+There are many elements used in building a brand, such as a distinctive corporate identity, corporate website, customer service, and your company’s values and goals.
+They all come together to create a professional corporate profile.

 Elements of branding